Aaron-Bopp/TIM/40_Evergreens/Use spaced repetition to weed your digital garden.md

 #### [[Use spaced repetition to weed your digital garden]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 Often the best editing tool is time, and [[spaced repetition]] creates perfect intervals for working on your notes.
 When you take a step back and look at a note in a new light, you will notice things that your mind did not before, and be able to increase the quality of your notes with less overhead.
-Over time, this means your notes will become more and more refined, as you edit wording, adjust structure, and add references. [[Spaced repetition]] creates a structured system to keep your vault tidy and manageably.
+Over time, this means your notes will become more and more refined, as you edit wording, adjust structure, and keep notes concept-based. [[Spaced repetition]] creates a structured system to keep your vault tidy and manageably.

 [[Evergreen notes organize knowledge so that it can grow]] and [[spaced repetition]] is like fertalizer.
 When combined with an asynchronous to-do system like [[my TO(DO) and EVER(GREEN) structure#TO DO]] this can be a major entry point for your [[second brain]].
 Additionally, if you [[Use spaced repetition as a memory tool for your second brain]], weeding can be another way of making connections and doesn't have to take time away from review.